COVID-19 Tests Are Key to Relaxing Lockdown, But Testing System is Flawed

 But all of them must report any positive test results within an hour to our county public health department, which sends those results to the state.

-The test results are also shared with the federal Centers for Disease Control (CDC.)
+The test results are also shared with the federal Centers for Disease Control and Prevention (CDC).

 The county public health department also said it’s laser-focused on expanding testing of the most vulnerable groups, including the homeless now staying at San Diego’s bayside convention center, and nursing home residents.